History

 Current state

-Until today, apart from the foundations, only one longer fragment of the castle wall has been preserved, with a height of a few meters and the north-east relic of the corner of the castle house.
-Entrance to the ruins area is free.
+To this day, apart from the foundations, only one longer fragment of the castle wall has survived on the south-eastern side, reaching a height of several meters, as well as the north-eastern relic of the corner of the castle house.
+Admission to the area of ruins is free.

 bibliography: